AppsFlyerSDK/appsflyer-react-native-plugin/Docs/Guides.md

 ---

-### <a id="track-app-uninstalls"> Track App Uninstalls
+### <a id="measure-app-uninstalls"> Measure App Uninstalls

-#### <a id="track-app-uninstalls-ios"> iOS
+#### <a id="measure-app-uninstalls-ios"> iOS

 #### First method

-AppsFlyer enables you to track app uninstalls.
+AppsFlyer enables you to measure app uninstalls.
 To handle notifications it requires  to modify your `AppDelegate.m`.
 Use [didRegisterForRemoteNotificationsWithDeviceToken](https://developer.apple.com/reference/uikit/uiapplicationdelegate) to register to the uninstall feature.

 *Example:*